hotwebmatter/Waze2db/README.md

 Our project, the "Providence Pothole Killer," was a demo web app (Node.js / Leaflet.js) showing one possible interface to visualize the Waze data.

 We won the competition.
 (Hooray!)
 That code is available [here](https://github.com/toklok/pvdHack), in Joe's github repo.

+However, the Node.js app was only a demo.
+Due to the time constraints of the Hackathon, we polled the Waze data using `curl` and saved the JSON in a text file, which is what we used to create the demo map.

+What we needed was a way to automate the data collection and create a persistent data store, which could be exposed to the web via a RESTful API.